 Alex Rampell is a General Partner at Andreessen Horowitz where he focuses on financial services.

-Marc Andrusko is an investment partner at Andreessen Horowitz, where he focuses on global early stage fintech investing.
+Marc Andrusko is a partner at Andreessen Horowitz, where he focuses on global early-stage fintech companies.

-Joe Schmidt is an investing partner at Andreessen Horowitz where he focuses on investments in fintech and insurtech.
+Joe Schmidt is a partner at Andreessen Horowitz, where he focuses on fintech and insurtech.